 The one strike against installing a pedestal sink in a small bath is limited storage space.
 By adding a tall cabinet behind the sink or toilet, you can have the best of both worlds: convenient compartments for beauty products and a streamlined sink that won't weigh your bath down.

 Compartmentalized rooms appear smaller, while open spaces create the illusion of size.
 To maintain an open view, trade in a traditional shower curtain for clear-glass doors, which help stretch the visual length of the room.
 Or keep wrap-around shower curtains open for the illusion of a larger space.
 Continue bath flooring into the shower to amplify the effect.

 Not all small bathroom ideas need to be austere.
 Give your bath an elegant, timeless look by splurging on a marble countertop and saving on inexpensive cabinetry.
 This simple marble-topped, furniture-style vanity provides room for towels and toiletries under the sink.
 Oversize circular hardware adds a modern touch to the traditional storage unit.

 Plenty of natural light, wall-to-wall glass shower doors, and white woodwork create an expansive look in this narrow master bath.
 To live up to its focal-point status, the shower is wrapped in luxurious marble mosaic tile.
 A simple white vanity balances the splurge.

 Pale and cool colors reflect light, so soft whites, pastels, and neutrals can make a bath feel bigger.
 Woodwork, trim, and doors will "disappear" if they are painted the same hue as the walls.
 The effect is enhanced if cabinets and counters are the same color as the walls.
-To keep a neutral scheme from appearing bland, introduce bold colors through accessories, linens, and artwork.
+To keep a neutral scheme from appearing bland, introduce bold colors in small doses through accessories, linens, and artwork.